danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 This post will explain how to avoid a common pitfall with numeric environment variable handling in Ruby.

-I recently encountered an error when running some code that calls a third party API to fetch some data.
-This code uses the [Quickbooks Ruby](https://github.com/ruckus/quickbooks-ruby?tab=readme-ov-file#querying-in-batches) gem to fetch some accounting data for a financial services application.
-According to the gem documentation, the usage is as follows:
+I recently encountered an error when running some code that calls a third party API to fetch data.
+This code uses the Quickbooks Ruby gem to fetch accounting data for a financial services application.
+According to the gem [documentation](https://github.com/ruckus/quickbooks-ruby?tab=readme-ov-file#querying-in-batches), the usage is as follows:

 ```ruby
 query = nil # or specify a custom query